-This week we offer a guide to clean camping.
-From meal time to personal hygiene, we share our tips to spend a few days and nights in Nature with a very minimal impact.
+This week I’ve been inspired to write about eco-friendly camping as I spent most of February in the forest.
+So from meal time to personal hygiene, we share our tips to spend a few days and nights in Nature with a very minimal impact.

 - Starting with our food shopping, we favour local, seasonal, unpackaged plant foods.
 Our shopping basket will mostly contain fresh fruits and vegetables, and individually picked as opposed to pre-packed.
 When we choose varieties that need to be packaged, like green beans or loose salad leaf mix, we use those mushroom paper bags.
 Often, we can reuse the same bags a few times and so we don’t have to grab new ones every time we shop.